kurator-dev/kurator/docs/proposals/rollout/rollout.md

     // Port exposed by the service.
     Port int32 `json:"port"`

-    // Primary is the labels and annotations to add to the primary service.
+    // Primary is the labels and annotations are added to the primary service.
     // Primary service is stable service.
 The name of the primary service in the cluster is <service name>-primary
     // +optional
     Primary *CustomMetadata `json:"primary,omitempty"`

-    // Preview is the labels and annotations to add to the preview service.
+    // Preview is the labels and annotations are added to the preview service.
     // The name of the preview service in the cluster is <service name>-canary
     // +optional
     Preview *CustomMetadata `json:"preview,omitempty"`